 Why does Council study flooding?

-Councils are required to follow the NSW Flood Prone Land Policy, which outlines how Councils should manage flooding to reduce the risk to people and properties.
+NSW Councils are responsible for identifying and managing flooding, and informing the community.
+Councils follow the NSW Flood Prone Land Policy, which outlines how Councils should manage flooding to reduce the risk to people and properties.

 What are Councils doing to manage flood risk?

-Councils prepare Flood Studies and Risk Management Plans according to the NSW Government's Floodplain Development Manual (2005).
-The recommendations are to be implemented with the technical and financial assistance of NSW Government and key stakeholders through the Flood Prone Land Policy.
+Councils prepare Flood Studies and Plans according to the NSW Government's Floodplain Development Manual (2005), and implement associated recommendations with the technical and financial assistance of NSW Government and key stakeholders through the Flood Prone Land Policy.

-What is the study area included in the Birds Gully and Bunnerong Road Catchment?
+What is the study area included in the Coogee Bay Catchment Floodplain Risk Management Plan?

-The Birds Gully and Bunnerong Road catchment covers an area of 9.5 km2 and includes parts of the suburbs of Randwick, Kingsford, South Coogee, Daceyville, Pagewood, Maroubra, Eastgardens, Hillsdale, Banksmeadow and Matraville.
-Refer to the map on Council’s ‘Your Say’ website at http://yoursayrandwick.com.au
+The Coogee Bay catchment covers an area of 2.9 km2 and includes the majority of the suburb of Coogee, as well as the northern part of South Coogee, and the eastern part of Randwick.
+Refer to the map on Council’s ‘Your Say’ website at www.yoursayrandwick.com.au/coogeefloodplain.